 Homer Kizer, Woodcarver, Chosen as one of America's Top 200 Craftsmen working with traditional tools (2006), offers Hand Carved Treenware, Accoutrements for Reenactors and Living Historians, Museums and Galleries, Collectable Bowls for Special Occasions or Everyday Use.

-Homer previously carved wood in Old Bedford Village, PA, DBA Old Bedfored Mercers--homerkizer dot com, where he entertained and educated visitors with carving blows delivered from handmade adzes and crooked knives, reducing a block of hardwood into useable shapes before their eyes.
-All treenware are from a single piece of wood, are food safe and intended for actual use.
+Homer previously carved wood in Old Bedford Village, Bedford ,PA, where he entertained and educated visitors with carving blows delivered from handmade adzes and crooked knives, reducing a block of hardwood into useable shapes before their eyes.
+All treenware are from a single piece of wood; are food safe and intended for actual use.
 Anyone can own a wood bowl from a bowl mill, each bowl the same or very similar to every other bowl, but only a few can possess a bowl carved one at a time into shapes suggested by the block of wood.
 Some lengths of wood become utilitarian trenchers.

-Of the traditional pieces I have examined, the majority seem to be carved heart down while using the natural contour of the log.
-The pieces were initially carved green and in the drying process this design lent itself to greater survivability than carving heart up.
+Of the traditional pieces he has examined, the majority are carved heart down while using the natural contour of the log.
+The pieces were initially carved green and in the drying process this design lends itself to greater survivability than carving heart up.
 By carving heart down and using the natural contour, while drying, the bowl "cupped," thereby using the radial shrinkage of the wood to produce more of a bowl-like shape.

 For further information, contact Homer directly at email@example.com.